World Player of the Year Dupont guides Toulouse past Covid-hit Cardiff

 Paris (AFP) – France scrum-half Antoine Dupont celebrated being named World Player of the Year with a try as Toulouse won 39-7 at Cardiff in the European Champions Cup on Saturday.

-Less than 24 hours after he was presented with the award, Dupont also set up two tries as the holders started the defence of their record fifth European crown.
+Less than 24 hours after he was presented with the award, Dupont also set up three tries as the holders started the defence of their record fifth European crown.

 The home side fielded a third-string side because 32 players had to isolate after the team returned from South Africa earlier this month.